-Bitumen production increased approximately 6% in the three months ended March 31, 2023, compared to the same period of 2022, reflecting the Corporation's continued focus on optimized well spacing, enhanced completion designs, a capital efficient well redevelopment program and targeted facility enhancements.
+Bitumen production increased approximately 28% and 15% in the three and six months ended June 30, 2023, compared to the same periods of 2022, reflecting the Corporation's continued focus on optimized well spacing, enhanced completion designs, a capital efficient well redevelopment program and targeted facility enhancements.
+Production for the second quarters of both 2023 and 2022 was impacted by major planned turnaround activities at the Christina Lake Facility.
+During the second quarter of 2022, the Corporation also experienced an unplanned electrical event following the turnaround which resulted in a slower than forecast production ramp-up.